Andrettin/Wyrmsun/readme.txt

 * Maps
 - Added Naples settlement site to the Earth map, along with predefined territory for it.
 - Added the Aemilian Way and Appian Way route terrain features to the Earth map.
+- Added the Thames river to the Earth map.
 - Fixed an issue which caused a freeze when starting a dungeon map.

 * Quests